Racked patterns 5: Passap/Brother 2

 Ribber fabrics with main bed tuck patterning 1/ pick rib

-It appears as though pick knitting, in this case, is what we have come to know as knitting using the hold position combined with hand selection of needles.
+It appears as though pick knitting, in this case, is what we know as knitting using the hold position combined with hand selection of needles.
 Since the illustration is for a Studio machine, Russel levers are mentioned.
 They allow for holding stitches in one or both directions.

 In Brother, holding works in both directions by default.
-D needle position in Studio is the same as E position in Brother, where the letter C was skipped when alphabetizing needle positions markings on the metal bed in machines I have been familiar with.
-That said, models dating back to the 50s such as the Brother 550 did use 5 A-D positions rather than the later standard 4.
+The D needle position in Studio is the same as the E position in Brother, where the letter C was skipped when alphabetizing needle position markings on the metal bed in machines I have been familiar with.
+That said, models dating back to the 50s, such as the Brother 550, did use 5 A-D positions rather than the later standard 4.
 C was intended for use with the “picker Position C: multi-pattern.
-To obtain needle position C, raise the needles to E and then return them to C by having the picker shifting from left to right so that the stitch rides on top of the closed latch.
-This position is used for shaping polo, round, square, and V neck, for berets, doilies, and in certain patterning.
+To obtain needle position C, raise the needles to E and then return them to C by having the picker shift from left to right so that the stitch rides on top of the closed latch.
+This position is used for shaping polo, round, square, and V neck sweaters, for berets, doilies, and in certain patterning.
 It appears as pickers were removed from knit carriages, so was the needle position C marking on the needle bed.

 The identical pattern in later model machines may be produced by using the tuck setting.
 The image below shows the punchcard partial repeat and the isolated electronic repeat for use with the tuck setting.
 An early needle selector to help speed up the process The Knitmaster 302 was an early pushbutton model The knit carriage appears to use “pick” as the name for what is now more commonly knows as the tuck setting.
 A downloadable punchcard set